covanalytics/home_temperature/README.md

 -   63-65 (2.5%)
 -   60-62 (2.5%)

-**Daytime/Nightime Change:** The majority of respondents, 59.3%, prefer to leave the thermostat setting the same for the daytime and nightime.
+**Daytime/Nighttime Change:** The majority of respondents, 59.3%, prefer to leave the thermostat setting the same for the daytime and nighttime.
 Approximately 37% prefer the home temperature to be cooler at nights and 3.7% prefer it to be warmer at nights.

-**Nightime:** There is a near tie for the most preferred temperature range during the nightime.
+**Nighttime:** There is a near tie for the most preferred temperature range during the nighttime.
 The temperature range 69-71 is the most preferred with 37% of responses.
 The temperature range 66-68 is a close second with 35.8% of responses.
 The remaining preferences are as
 follows: